-A term ‘fire alarm’ can therefore be interpreted to mean a multitude of different things from the full fire alarm system to the fact an alarm has sounded indicating the occupants of the building should enact a response to their fire drill which is normally to evacuate the area.
+The term ‘fire alarm’ can therefore be interpreted to mean a multitude of different things from the full fire alarm system to the fact an alarm has sounded indicating the occupants of the building should enact a response to their fire drill which is normally to evacuate the area.

 Legal requirements for fire detection devices and fire alarm systems

 Commercial buildings are required by law to have equipment and procedures in place to detect, alert and notify building occupants to take action in the event of a fire.